CRAM (file format): File format

 CRAM constructs records from a set of data series, describing the components of an alignment.
 The container Compression Header specifies which data series is encoded in which block, what codec will be used, and any codec specific meta-data (for example a table of Huffman symbol code lengths).
 While data series can be mixed together within the same block, keeping them separate usually improves compression and provides the opportunity for efficient selective decoding where only some data types are required.

 Selective access to a CRAM file is granted via the index (with file-name suffix ".crai").
 On chromosome and position sorted data this indicates which region is covered by each slice.
 On unsorted data the index may be used to simply fetch the Nth container.
 Selective decoding may also be achieved using the Compression Header to skip specified data series if partial records are required.

 History

 CRAM version 4.0 exists as a prototype in Scramble, initially demonstrated in 2015, but has yet to be adopted as a standard.

-Alternatives to CRAM

-A number of alternative compression technologies for SAM/BAM data have emerged, each with its pros and cons vs CRAM: